GlobalFoundries

-Overview
+History

-On October 7, 2008, AMD announced it planned to go fabless and spin off their semiconductor manufacturing business into a new company temporarily called The Foundry Company.
-Mubadala announced their subsidiary Advanced Technology Investment Company (ATIC) agreed to pay $700 million to increase their stake in AMD's semiconductor manufacturing business to 55.6% (up from 8.1%).
-Mubadala will invest $314 million for 58 million new shares, increasing their stake in AMD to 19.3%. $1.2 billion of AMD's debt will be transferred to The Foundry Company.
-On 8 December 2008, amendments were announced.
-AMD will own approximately 34.2% and ATIC will own approximately 65.8% of The Foundry Company.
+On 7 October 2008 Advanced Micro Devices (AMD) announced it planned to go fabless and spin off their semiconductor manufacturing business into a new company temporarily called The Foundry Company.
+Mubadala announced their subsidiary Advanced Technology Investment Company (ATIC) agreed to pay $700 million to increase their stake in AMD's semiconductor manufacturing business to 55.6 percent (up from 8.1 percent).
+Mubadala would invest $314 million for 58 million new shares, increasing their stake in AMD to 19.3 percent, and $1.2 billion of AMD's debt would be transferred to The Foundry Company.
+On 8 December 2008 amendments were announced: AMD would own approximately 34.2 percent and ATIC would own approximately 65.8 percent of The Foundry Company.

-On March 4, 2009, GlobalFoundries was officially announced.
-On September 7, 2009, ATIC announced it would acquire Chartered Semiconductor for S$2.5 billion (US$1.8 billion) and integrate Chartered Semiconductor into GlobalFoundries.
-On January 13, 2010, GlobalFoundries announced it had finalized the integration of Chartered Semiconductor.
+On 4 March 2009 GlobalFoundries was officially announced.
+On 7 September 2009 ATIC announced it would acquire Chartered Semiconductor, based in Singapore, for S$2.5 billion (US$1.8 billion) and integrate Chartered Semiconductor into GlobalFoundries.
+On 13 January 2010 GlobalFoundries announced it had finalized the integration of Chartered Semiconductor.

-On March 4, 2012, AMD announced they divested their final 14% stake in the company, which concluded AMD's multi-year plan to divest its manufacturing arm.
+On 4 March 2012 AMD announced they divested their final 14 percent stake in the company, which concluded AMD's multi-year plan to divest its manufacturing arm.

-On October 20, 2014, IBM announced the sale of its microelectronics business to GlobalFoundries.
+On 20 October 2014 IBM announced the sale of its microelectronics business to GlobalFoundries.

-As of 2015, the firm owned ten fabrication plants.
+As of 2015 the firm owned ten fabrication plants.
 Fab 1 is in Dresden, Germany.
 Fabs 2 through 7 are in Singapore.
 Fabs 8 through 10 are in the northeast United States.
 These sites are supported by a global network of R&D, design enablement, and customer support in Singapore, China, Taiwan, Japan, India, the United States, Germany, and the United Kingdom.
 In February 2017, the company announced a new 300 Fab [Fab 11] in China for growing semiconductor market in China.

-In 2016, GlobalFoundries licensed the 14 nm 14LPP FinFET process from Samsung Electronics.
-In 2018, GlobalFoundries developed the 12 nm 12LP node based on Samsung's 14nm 14LPP process.
+In 2016 GlobalFoundries licensed the 14 nm 14LPP FinFET process from Samsung Electronics.
+In 2018 GlobalFoundries developed the 12 nm 12LP node based on Samsung's 14 nm 14LPP process.

-On August 27, 2018, GlobalFoundries announced it had cancelled their 7LP process due to a strategy shift to focus on specialized processes instead of leading edge performance.
+On 27 August 2018 GlobalFoundries announced it had cancelled their 7LP process due to a strategy shift to focus on specialized processes instead of leading edge performance.

-On January 29, 2019, AMD announced an amended wafer supply agreement with GlobalFoundries.
+On 29 January 2019 AMD announced an amended wafer supply agreement with GlobalFoundries.
 AMD now has full flexibility for wafer purchases from any foundry at 7 nm or beyond.
 AMD and GlobalFoundries agreed to commitments and pricing at 12 nm for 2019 through 2021.